How to Get Rid of Ants with Borax | Step-by-Step Guide & Practical Tips

 Does Borax Kill Carpenter Ants?

 Borax does kill carpenter ants and can be used for their control.
-Carpenter ants excavate wooden beams or other wooden work and have the potential to cause significant damage.
-If you see carpenter ants invasion in your house use borax baits, traps, or liquid insecticides to completely eradicate their infestation.
+Carpenter ants excavate wooden beams or other wooden work and have the potential to cause significant damage, especially in your house and lawn.

 Is Borax Ant Killer Safe for Cats and Dogs?